The Importance of Unlikely

 between lotteries as a process of encoding and decoding noisy perceptual

-depend on the decision-maker's understanding of risk.
-When the aggregation of
+decision-maker's understanding of risk.
+When the aggregation of perceptual

 Evidence suggests that consumers do not perfectly